gyselax/gyselalibxx/src/multipatch/connectivity/README.md

 ```

-In the code, the sticking of two edges is represented by an `Interface` structure which contains tags
+In the code, an edge is represented by the `Edge` structure.
+The sticking of two edges is represented by an `Interface` structure which contains tags
 to the first patch and the second patch as well as the boolean member `orientations_agree`.
 The transformation from one edge to the other is done using the `EdgeTransformation` operator.